 Software sales jobs are in demand at software companies across the world, providing job opportunities for those with the right skills and knowledge.
 While there are many openings for sales reps, breaking into software sales is not always easy.

-1. Meet the Educational Requirements for the Software Sales Job
+1. Meet the Educational Requirements for the Tech Sales Job

 Many SaaS companies only hire sales representatives with college degrees.
 Depending on the company, you may need at least a bachelor’s degree to qualify for an entry-level sales job.
 A master’s degree is often necessary for senior positions, such as sales manager or VP of sales.